 Our lack of experience means that creating a plan for the whole project at the beginning, would be unwise and likely not efficient.
 The flexible, iterative nature of some agile methods, such as Scrum, will allow the team to make revisions on work regularly.
 This will allow for issues arising from inexperience to be resolved, and allows amendments to plans, as our knowledge grows.
 Taking this into account, the team will use the Scrum approach, however, alterations will be made to accommodate for the nature of the task and the personal needs of the team.
 The Scrum method is characterised by the living backlog of prioritised work to be done; the completion of backlog items in a series of sprints (short iterations); a scrum (daily meeting) where progress is explained, upcoming work discussed and any issues raised [1].
 Some of these characterisations are not appropriate for this project and have therefore been modified.
-Short daily meetings have been replaced with longer weekly meetings to adjust for the assessment and the Scrum master's role has been adjusted to only be responsible for the coordination of the meetings and has been re-defined as the Meeting chair.
+Short daily meetings have been replaced with two longer weekly meetings to adjust for the team's university schedule.
+Sprints have been reduced to one week due to the limited time-frame of the assessment, especially assessment 3, and the Scrum master's role has been adjusted to only be responsible for the coordination of the meetings and has been re-defined as the Meeting chair.